WIVIV/HW_19_Blockchain_Python/README.md

 send_tx(ETH,eth_account,'0x7723400939cA0445A10F836933928A0ad0aED265',1)
 ```
-Screenshot of trsnaction record is as follows:
+Screenshot of transaction record is as follows:

 <p align="center">